The 5 Best Mattresses of 2026

 3. Best Mid-Range Mattress

-The Tuft and Needle Mint is the best mid-range mattress that we've tested.
+The Tuft and Needle Mint is a softer, more versatile option in the mid-range.
 This all-foam Medium mattress offers solid support and pressure relief for most people, making it suitable for a range of sleeping positions and body types.
 While it's not as supportive as the Sleep On Latex Pure Green Organic, it offers enough support for most back and stomach sleepers.
 Its very soft upper comfort layers provide enough pressure relief for most side sleepers, though if you're in the lighter weight category, you may want a softer mattress for side sleeping.
-Overall, it offers versatile performance, making it a good option if you're a combination sleeper or looking for a mattress that suits you and your partner.
+Overall, it works for a wide range of body types and sleeping positions, making it a good option if you're a combination sleeper or looking for a mattress that suits you and your partner.

 4. Best Budget Mattress

-The Silk & Snow Mattress is the best budget mattress we've tested.
-This all-foam mattress's memory foam comfort layer helps it offer impressive pressure relief for most people, making it a great option for side sleeping.
-It offers good body conformity for lighter people, and an even better performance for average-weight and heavier individuals, so regardless of your weight, it'll relieve enough pressure on your arm and shoulder for comfortable side sleeping.
+The Silk & Snow Mattress is a great budget option for side sleepers.
+This Medium-Plush mattress's memory foam comfort layer helps it offer impressive pressure relief.
+It has good body conformity for lighter people, so it offers better pressure relief for people in that weight category than the Tuft and Needle Mint.
+It performs even better for average-weight and heavier individuals, so regardless of your weight, it'll relieve enough pressure on your arm and shoulder for comfortable side sleeping.
 The sleeping surface is responsive, so it doesn't have a hugging feel.
 However, it's not very bouncy, which can make it feel harder to change sleeping positions compared to springier mattresses.

 This mattress also stands out for its fantastic motion isolation.
 You'll feel very little movement, even if your partner moves a lot as they sleep.
 It's cooling enough for hot sleepers and also a reasonably durable mattress, since it's entirely made of good-quality foam.
 However, its edge support is just okay.
 If you need a solid surface for getting in and out of bed or just like to sleep near the side of the mattress, you'll likely want a mattress with sturdier sides.